Steve Jordan (drummer)

-Steve Jordan (born January 14, 1957) is an American musical director, producer, songwriter, and musician.
+Steve Jordan (born January 14, 1957) is an American drummer and music producer.
+Currently, he is the drummer for the Rolling Stones.
 During the 1970s and 1980s, he was a member of the bands for the television shows Saturday Night Live and Late Night with David Letterman.

-In the early 1980s, Jordan was a member of the band "Eye Witness", along with Anthony Jackson on bass, and Manolo Badrena on percussion.
-Since the mid 1980s, Jordan has also been a member of the X-Pensive Winos, the side project of Rolling Stones guitarist Keith Richards.
+In the early 1980s, Jordan was a member of the band Eyewitness, along with bandleader Steve Khan on guitar, Anthony Jackson on bass, and Manolo Badrena on percussion.
+Since the mid-1980s, Jordan has also been a member of the X-Pensive Winos, the side project of the Rolling Stones guitarist Keith Richards.
 Jordan and Richards have been production and songwriting partners on many of Richards's solo works.
 In 2005, he became a member of the John Mayer Trio.
-Jordan also formed the band "The Verbs", which he fronts, with his wife Meegan Voss.
+Jordan also formed the band the Verbs, which he fronts, with his wife Meegan Voss.
 On August 5, 2021, it was reported that Charlie Watts had elected to sit out the resumption of the US No Filter Tour due to a heart procedure surgery and that Jordan would temporarily replace him on drums.
 Following Watts' death, he has played with the Stones both live and in studio.

-Early years
+Early life

 Jordan attended New York City's High School of Music and Art, graduating in 1974.